Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * Up to 4 harmonics can be corrected per driver.
 * M970.3 with only the P parameter reports the corrections in force, for example "Driver 0 waveform correction: S2 J1.500 O200.0", or "none" if the driver has none.
 * Corrections are not saved over a reset, so they belong in config.g.
-* Only local drivers of a Duet 3 MB6HC are supported; remote drivers are rejected.
+* Supported on Duet 3 MB6HC main board drivers and on CAN-connected Duet 3 Expansion 3HC drivers.
+Drivers that cannot phase step, including those on the Duet 3 Expansion 1HCL and M23CL, reject the command.
 * The command waits for motion to stop before changing a correction.
 * For a motor in step/dir mode the equivalent is [M569.2](/User_manual/Reference/Gcodes/M569.2){target=_blank}, which corrects the driver's sine table instead and is more restricted.